Responsible Sourcing means looking at what we purchase beyond the traditional aspects of cost, quality and consistent supply.

 CSR Risk Evaluation and Management

-While we use our Supplier Code of Conduct to spell out our priorities, we use our Supplier Social Capability Management Program to communicate and educate our suppliers, validate compliance and facilitate continuous improvements within our supply chain.
-We partner with our industry peers, our own suppliers, and third party service providers like SEDEX and social audit providers to drive transparency and social accountability in our supply chain.
+While we use our SCoC to articulate our priorities, we use our supplier Social Capability Management (SCM) program to communicate and educate our suppliers, evaluate compliance and facilitate continuous improvements within our supply chain.
+We partner with our industry peers, suppliers and third-party service providers such as SEDEX and social audit providers to drive transparency and social accountability across our supply chain.